The following article is part of the self-preparation for the modern BVOP® Project Management Certification program.

 - Documented verbal agreements

-Corrective actions to reduce the defects in this category can be sessions between team members discussing the requirements before the actual work and potential improvement of requirements.
+Corrective actions to reduce the defects in this category can be sessions between team members discussing the requirements before starting the actual work and potential improvement of requirements.

 - General slow communication